 - The Eri silkworm lifecycle is continuous and 100% natural.

-- Eri silk is made naturally and does not kill or harm insects during farming or production.
+- Eri silk yarn can be made naturally and not kill the insect during production.

 - The Eri cocoon is open on one end.